jsummers/imageworsener/readme.txt

    Each factor must be between 1 and 4.
 Not all combinations are allowed, for reasons unknown to the author of IW.

+ -jpegarith
+   When writing a JPEG file, use arithmetic coding instead of Huffman coding.
+   This reduces the file size by about 10%, but many image viewers don't support JPEG files with arithmetic coding.

  -webpquality <n>
    WebP-style quality setting to use if a WebP file is written.
 This is on a scale from 0 to 100.
 Default is 80.